Munir Said Thalib

-Munir Said Thalib (8 December 1965 - 7 September 2004) was an Indonesian activist.
-Founder of the KontraS human rights organisation and laureate of the 2000 Right Livelihood Award, Munir was assassinated in 2004 while travelling to Utrecht University to pursue a master's degree in international law and human rights.
-He is one of Indonesia's most renowned human rights and anti-corruption activists.
+Munir Said Thalib (8 December 1965 - 7 September 2004) was an Indonesian human rights activist.
+One of Indonesia's most renowned human rights and anti-corruption activist, he founded Commission for Missing Persons and Victims of Violence (KontraS) in response to forced disappearances and state violence that happened under Suharto's Orde Baru regime which was escalated in the final years of the regime.
+After Suharto resigned and Indonesia entered into Reformasi, he continued his advocacy in addressing severe human rights violations, earning him a laureate of 2000 Right Livelihood Award.

+In September 7, 2004, he was assassinated on board of Garuda Indonesia flight to Amsterdam through arsenic poisoning, a flight he intended to pursue a master's degree in international law and human rights at Utrecht University.
+Several arrests have been made, however many believed the assassination was politically motivated with the case remains unsolved.

 Political activist career

-Munir was born in Batu, East Java into a family of Mixed Hadhrami Arab and Javanese origins, from Kathiri.
+Munir was born in Batu, East Java into a family of Mixed Hadhrami Arab and Javanese origins, from tribe of Al Kathiri.
 He studied law at Brawijaya University in Malang in the province of East Java, and later started off his career in 1989 as a legal aid officer in the East Java provincial capital, Surabaya.
 He became one of Indonesia's leading human rights campaigners and faced intimidation, including death threats.
 He accused the Indonesian military of human rights violations in East Timor and in the troubled provinces of Papua and Aceh, and accused them of running a criminal network involved in illegal logging and drug smuggling.

 He once fractured his hand whilst saving an elderly labourer from being beaten by security officials.